 * * *

 Silas’s office was at the back of a larger, grand building that housed several businesses, set back from the main drag.
-There was a hand painted sign standing outside the land, with Gregors, Land Agent; Faber and Mills, Valuations; and last of all, Laramie.
+There was a hand-painted sign standing outside the land, with Gregors, Land Agent; Faber and Mills, Valuations; and last of all, Laramie.

 There was no description of the business he undertook there, Wade noticed.
 Just his name.